MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteOnenoteNotebookSectionGroup.md

 Create a new section group in the specified notebook.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupSiteOnenoteNotebookSectionGroup](/powershell/module/Microsoft.Graph.Sites/New-MgGroupSiteOnenoteNotebookSectionGroup?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)